- Concrete Life Upgrades

 This is probably getting in the way of valuing the things that do bring you joy, and also weighing you down/confusing you.
 The

 I worry that investment advice is dicey because the markets currently don't make sense/are just glorified (state-supported) gambling, but there are still valuable pieces of advice in books, e.g. prioritizing paying off your credit cards or choosing a target date retirement mutual fund with low fees and dollar cost averaging rather than trying to beat the market or time the market.
-Two books have come to me highly recommend: I Will Teach You To Be Rich by Ramit Sethi and The Only Investment Guide You'll Ever Need by Andrew Tobias.
+Two books have come to me highly recommended: I Will Teach You To Be Rich by Ramit Sethi and The Only Investment Guide You'll Ever Need by Andrew Tobias.

 GiveWell is a good place to start in trying to find efficient/effective organizations and causes to fund.
 When in doubt, I’d recommend their “Top Charities Fund” (formerly called the Maximum Impact Fund) which seems to be the place where their staff tend to make their annual gifts.